yututi/react-imperative-dialog-hook-factory/README.md

 ## Usage

 This library does not provide hook.
-You should implement hook via `createDialogHook`.
+You can implement hooks via `createDialogHook`.
 A sample implementation is below.

 1. Define frame part of dialog.